ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Learning Goals

 The goal of this tutorial is to make the reader acquire the following capabilities:
-- Write polymorphic variant using code, from scratch, using mainstream features
+- Write polymorphic variants using code, from scratch, using mainstream features
 - Maintain existing code that is using polymorphic variants
 - Sort out polymorphic variant types and errors
   - Add type annotation needed to resolve polymorphic variant type-checking issues
-  - Add or remove catch all patterns in polymorphic variant pattern matching
+  - Add or remove catch-all patterns in polymorphic variant pattern matching
   - Insert or remove type casts
 - Refactor between simple and polymorphic variants
-- Choose to use polymorphic variant when really needed -->
+- Choose to use polymorphic variants when really needed -->

 ### A Note on Simple Variants and Polymorphism